epigen/CellWhisperer/README.md

 If you already cloned, but without the `--recurse-submodules` flag, run the following: `git submodule update --init --recursive`

 CellWhisperer can be run through conda and docker.
 Both options take about 15 minutes to set up.
+The versioned packages installed in the environment are defined in the environment files in the `envs` folder.

 ### Install via conda/pip